 - lambda-cyhalothrin (Warrior II) at 1.28 to 2.56 fl oz/a.
 REI 24 hr.
 PHI 14 days.
 May disrupt beneficial mite populations.
 Extremely toxic to fish; avoid spray drift and surface runoff.

-- Isomate P pheromone at 100 to 250 dispensers/a.
-This is a synthetic insect pheromone dispenser that disrupts insect mating.
+- Isomate P at 100 to 250 dispensers/a.
+These dispensers release a synthetic insect pheromone that disrupts moth mating.
 Dispensers must be placed in the orchard before adult mating and egg-laying flight begins in late June or when the first moths are captured in pheromone traps.
 Careful scouting and monitoring are necessary to use this product effectively.